meritlabs/lightwallet-stack/packages/bitcore-lib/docs/address.md

 # Merit Address

-Represents a merit address.
-Addresses are the most popular way to make merit transactions.
+Represents a Merit address.
+Addresses are the most popular way to make Merit transactions.

 ## Instantiate an Address